Frequently Asked Questions About Giving to OSC

 WHAT IF WE CAN’T AFFORD TO GIVE FINANCIALLY?

-As a minister over the years, my family has sometimes experienced periods of financial hardship.
-If you are in that place, I understand.
+As ministers over the years, our family has sometimes experienced periods of real financial hardship.
+If you are in that place, we understand.
 As a church, we do not elevate those who give more money or denigrate those who give less.
-This is a topic I feel strongly about, so bear with me a little longer.
+This is a topic we feel strongly about, so bear with us a little longer.

 Sometimes people want to give but cannot give as much as they would like.
-I want you to know that God honors that.
+God honors that.
 In the story of The Widow’s Mite (Luke 21:1-4), Jesus teaches that the smallest gifts of the poor count for more than the largest gifts of the wealthy.
-That means everyone can participate equally in the dignity of contributing to God’s good work, even if what they are able to give is small in the eyes of others.
+That means everyone can participate equally in the dignity of contributing to good work.

-Other times, people simply cannot afford to give money at all.
-I want you to know that God honors that as well.
-If someone is struggling to pay for rent, utilities, or food, then I find it disgusting when churches still pressure those folks to give money.
+Other times, people cannot afford to give money at all.
+God honors that as well.
+If someone is struggling to pay their own rent, utilities, or food, we find it disgusting when churches still pressure those folks to give money.
 To put it bluntly, that is a gross perversion of how the economy of God works.
 In 2 Corinthians 8:13-14, the Apostle Paul writes:

 “I do not mean that there should be relief for others and pressure on you, but it is a question of a fair balance between your present abundance and their need, so that their abundance may be for your need, in order that there may be a fair balance.”

 Paul’s point is pretty simple: those who have extra are asked to give more so that, collectively, we can provide for those who have less.
-So, if you don’t have enough to live on, please don’t give.
+If you don’t have enough money to live, please don’t give.
 Instead, let us know so we can help as much as we are able.
-That’s what the community of God does.
+That’s what the community of God, operating by the economy of God, does.

 SHOULD MY FAMILY BE “TITHING?”

-Sometimes people are surprised to learn that I do not teach “tithing” – which is the Old Testament practice of giving back 10% of your harvest, livestock, and income.
-But the Apostle Paul reveals a better economic model in 2 Corinthians 8:1 through 9:15.
+Sometimes people are surprised to learn that we do not teach “tithing” – which is the ancient Hebrew practice of sacrificing 10% of your harvest, livestock, and income.
+But the Apostle Paul reveals a better economic model, found in 2 Corinthians 8:1 through 9:15.
 In this passage, Paul teaches that the economy of God operates much like it did in the old Hebrew story of God sending Manna in the Desert.
 Quoting from Exodus Chapter 16, Paul writes:

 “I do not mean that there should be relief for others and pressure on you, but it is a question of a fair balance between your present abundance and their need, so that their abundance may be for your need, in order that there may be a fair balance.
 The one who had much did not have too much, and the one who had little did not have too little.”